Connecting to z/OS using Zowe CLI walk through

 Supported authentication methods

-Zowe supports many authentication mechanisms and you are not limited to username and password only.
+Zowe supports multiple authentication mechanisms, so you are not limited to using only a username and password.
 For more information, see Supported methods of authentication for z/OS using Zowe.